jmgomezh/tmweka/README.md

 tmweka
 ======

-Examples of Text Mining in WEKA
+Examples of Text Mining in WEKA.

+For more information, check <a href="http://www.esp.uem.es/jmgomez/tmweka">Text Mining in WEKA Cookbook</a>.